KiranMantha/collections/nextjs-ecommerce/README.md

 ## Getting Started

+First, run the backend server on `ecommerce-backend` folder through `yarn start`.
+If no products are seen, then insert products from `products.json` file inside that repo using mongodb `insertMany` command.

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev